What is beard oil?

 The Fir Needle oil has a quite extravagant ''woodsy'' scent, along with some aromatherapy health benefits—what a great quality for a beard oil!

-Cedarwood oil takes the prize for our fifth position—with its Sesquiterpenes, who are special,
+Cedarwood oil takes the prize for our fifth position—with its Sesquiterpenes, who are special organic compound that increases blood flow and helps the body rid itself of toxins.

 Last in our list, but not the least; the Sandalwood oil.
 Aside from being one of the best smelling essential oils around—it is great to clear up acne and other skin related issues.